okohll/abdocs/content/docs/views/calculations/examples.md

 would calculate for each item, the difference from the average price of items with the same category.

-This again is much too large a topic to cover in one page, there's much documentation here: https://www.postgresql.org/docs/current/tutorial-window.html and a video introduction to the concept here:
+This again is much too large a topic to cover in an introductory page, there's plenty of documentation here: https://www.postgresql.org/docs/current/tutorial-window.html and a video introduction to the concept here:

  {{< youtube blHEnrYwySE >}}